-SS 100 New Student Seminar
+SS 100 First-Year Seminars

-This course is designed for all students new to Park University.
-The course orients them to university life, helps them deal with adjustment issues and review skills necessary for success in college.
-Topics include: adjusting to differences, study skills, learning style preferences, decision making, self-esteem, goal setting, time management, stress management, curriculum information, selecting a major and Park history.
+Park University's First-Year Seminars are designed to offer incoming first-time freshmen or transfer students an opportunity to engage in a course structured around independent research, small group discussion, and intensive writing across disciplines.
+The thematic seminars function as a means of a uniform writing requirement, stressing the importance of written expression in all disciplines; as an attractive and exciting supplement to the usual introductory survey course in many disciplines; as an early experience in the scholarship that is the foundation to upper-level courses; as a means to strengthen core academic skills, including reading comprehension, oral expression, and writing; and as an introduction to university life, adjustment issues, and enhancement of skills for success in the university.
 Required for all incoming first-time freshmen.
-Optional for transfer students.
+Highly encouraged for transfer students.
 3:0:3

-- SS 215Selected Topics in Social Science An in-depth examination of specific areas of the social sciences.
+SS 215 Selected Topics in Social Science

+An in-depth examination of specific areas of the social sciences.
 May be repeated once for credit with a change in topic.
-Variable credit: 1-3 hours. - SS 315 Special Topics in Social Science An in-depth examination of specific areas of the social sciences.
+Variable credit: 1-3 hours.

+SS 315 Special Topics in Social Science

+An in-depth examination of specific areas of the social sciences.
 May be repeated once for credit with a change in topic.
-Variable credit: 1-3 hours. - SS 401 Social Sciences Colloquium A seminar for juniors and seniors promoting understanding of selected contemporary problems from an inter-departmental perspective.
+Variable credit: 1-3 hours.

+SS 401 Social Sciences Colloquium

+A seminar for juniors and seniors promoting understanding of selected contemporary problems from an inter-departmental perspective.
 Strongly recommended for all majors and minors within the division.
 May be repeated for credit.
 1:0:1